monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

-# Background
+# First Changeblog entry: adding unit testing (jest), typescript, and browser support (webpack + babel) to an already-published Node package.

+## Background about why I'm doing this.
 I love simulation games.
 I grew up playing SimAnt, CimCity, SimTower, Railroad Tycoon, Rollercoaster Tycoon, SimEarth -- bunches and bunches of simulation games made up a large part of my childhood.

 And cellular automata are the haiku of simulation games -- they come with tiny rules, which you can tinker with ad-infinitum to create worlds out of thin air.
 They're really quite elegant and fun to play with.

 I wanted to have a way to experiment with cellular automata by tweaking rules and what not.
-[Conway's Game Engine](TODO) is an implementation of Conway's Game of Life that lets you configure your own rulesets.
+[Conway's Game Engine](https://www.npmjs.com/package/@monarchwadia/conways-game-engine) is an implementation of Conway's Game of Life that lets you configure your own rulesets.

-I built this as part of a [Mintbean Hackathon](TODO), so it was really a quick and dirty creation.
+I built this as part of a [Mintbean Hackathon](https://github.com/MintbeanHackathons/2020-04-19-Conways-Game-of-Life-4-day-extended), so it was really a quick and dirty creation.
 I left it in a working state, but it was going to be difficult to use without static typing.

 So I'm writing this document as I go, implementing static typing.
 I hope it's useful as a case study for people some time in the future.

-# Starting point
+## Starting point

 The game engine as it exists right now is Node-compatible, and can be installed using `npm install @monarch/conways-game-engine`.
 It totally works and you can read the docs to get an idea for how it works.
 It is NOT browser-friendly without further modifications, and does not come out-of-the-box with any GUI of any sort (although there are some simple terminal-based examples in the `/examples` folder).
 It is strictly a game engine.

-I started with this hash: [608fe40e08b4f90d41fc60ff8d7929c7ac379ccc]("Todo: Link to the hash on Github"), and I had a few specific changes I wanted to make.
+I started with v1.0.1 of the project: [v1.0.1][starting-commit], and I had a few specific changes I wanted to make.

-# Target state
+## Target state

 Here are a few modifications that needed to be made: